RobPruzan/-automaticlitassesment/README.md

                   squared.
 The similarity is computed as if the cosine similarity of the word2vec embeddings is greater than .75.
 It is bad writing/speech practice to repeat the same words when it's possible not to.
 Vocabulary diversity is generally computed by taking the ratio of unique strings/ total strings.
 This does not give an indication if the person has a large vocabulary or if the topic does not require a diverse vocabulary to express it.
-This algorithm only scores the text based on how many times a unique word was chosen for a semantic idea, e.g., "Forest" and "Trees" are 2 words to represent one semantic idea, so this would receive a 100% lexical diversity score, vs using the word
+This custom algorithm only scores the text based on how many times a unique word was chosen for a semantic idea, e.g., "Forest" and "Trees" are 2 words to represent one semantic idea, so this would receive a 100% lexical diversity score, vs using the word
                   "Forest" twice would yield you a 25% diversity score, (1 unique word/ 2 total words)^2